All Episodes

 And these resulted, this was the basic story that resulted in a portion of our government having contact with the aliens.

-So it makes a great story, true or false, it makes a great story that could make its way into Hollywood at some point, you know.
+It makes a great story that could make its way into Hollywood at some point, you know.

-But this is the sort of thing I pursue, and I pursue it By a different tact than most people would say.
+But this is the sort of thing I pursue, and I pursue it by a different tact than most people would say.

 Have you nailed down everything about his past?